10c4lh0st07/D4RK-INJECTOR/README.md

-# Injectable-Pass-Gen

-D4RK-INJECTOR V1.0 pass-gen 🔐
+# D4RK-INJECTOR V1.0 pass-gen 🔐
 A powerful and customizable password generator to meet all your security needs.

 # Installation